apache/cloudstack-documentation/source/plugins/cloudian-connector.rst

 Special Admin User Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The special CloudStack admin is are mapped to a special HyperStore Admin User
+The special CloudStack admin is are mapped to a special HyperStore Admin user
-Account which defaults to the User id admin.
+account which defaults to the user id admin.
 As the admin user on HyperStore is
 configurable, there is a configuration option to control this mapping.
 This
 mapping dictates which HyperStore user is automatically logged in using SSO when
 the CloudStack admin user clicks "Cloudian Storage".